eoscostarica/guide.eoscostarica.io/docs/pair-mob-programming.md

 ### Artifacts:

-- Backlog of specific problems defined by the product owner or the Tech lead.
+- Backlog of specific problems defined by the product owner or the tech lead.
 - Alignment in programming katas (New code, bug fixing, test driven development, refactoring).
 - Test automation.
 - Repo - DevOps.